fieldtrip/website/tutorial/epilepsy.md

     cfg.coilaccuracy = 0; % ensure that sensors are expressed in SI units
     data = ft_preprocessing(cfg);

 In the following stage, we compute the data covariance matrix for the beamformer source reconstruction.
-We use the **[ft_timelockanalysis](/reference/ft_sourceanalysis)** function (more commonly used elsewhere to compute an average), and because we have not defined individual trials within the data it will produce the covariance matrix for the whole time period of the data.
+We use the **[ft_timelockanalysis](/reference/ft_timelockanalysis)** function (more commonly used elsewhere to compute an average across trials), but which can also be used to compute the covariance matrix.
+Unless otherwise specified in the ```cfg``` it will produce the covariance matrix for the whole time period of the data.

     cfg = [];
     cfg.channel = 'MEG';